eellpp/pubScratchpad/general/btt.md

 `Broken White line` :
 `Continuous white line ` : No parking allowed , cross only when road ahead is clear and safe
 `Unbroken Double White Line`  : No Parking allowed, no crossing.
-While overtaking no crossing of line and keep left of line
+While overtaking no crossing of line and keep left of line .
+4 demerit

 #### Lines at side of road
 `Unbroken Yellow Line` : no parking form 7pm to 7 pm